 So too the Riesling across the property which ranged from young vine north facing blocks to the old contour vines on the eastern side where the vineyard was also bordered by woodland to the north.

 When tasting the black grapes in 2010 I remember thinking that I ’sort of' got how to assess Shiraz and Grenache reasonably well.
-But Churinga's Cabernet Sauvignon grape berry qualities completely eluded me, as much as I’ve adored the finished article (Kerri’s ’09 Churinga is one of my favourite ever Clare Valley Cabernets).
+But Churinga's Cabernet Sauvignon grape berry qualities completely eluded me, as much as I’ve adored the finished article (Kerri’s ’09 Churinga is one of my favourite ever Clare Valley cabernets).

 My column opened with this: “The media release arrived on September 11 announcing the 2005 Leasingham Classic Clare Riesling had won not only the trophy for the best riesling at the Royal Perth Wine Show, but also the prize for best white, and best wine of show overall - three trophies in all.”